BMW Championship (PGA Tour): Tournament format

-The BMW Championship is open to the top 70 PGA Tour golfers following the FedEx St. Jude Championship.
-With only seventy players in the field, there is no 36-hole cut.
-FedEx Cup points amassed during the regular PGA Tour season and then during The Northern Trust determine the participants.
-The top 30 FedEx Cup points leaders following the BMW Championship advance to final playoff event, The Tour Championship, where the FedEx Cup Champion will be determined.
+The BMW Championship is open to the leading FedEx Cup points earners on the PGA Tour following the FedEx St. Jude Championship.
+Through 2022, the top 70 players were qualified, after which it was reduced to the top 50.
+With a limited field, there is no 36-hole cut.
+The top 30 in the FedEx Cup points list following the BMW Championship advance to The Tour Championship, where the FedEx Cup champion is decided.